Published on June 3, 2019

 The technologies many healthcare organizations employ for security are out of date and cannot cope with innovations in medical technology.
 Existing signature- and rule-based security information and event management (SIEM) tools are incapable of detecting sophisticated attacks.
 They produce a torrent of alerts, missed indicators, and false positives that drowns your security team in a flood of noise.
 Real alerts are buried, and your security team spends their time chasing down irrelevant items, dangerously reducing the effectiveness of your security program.

-The Solution: Ensuring Security and Privacy Using Next-Gen SIEM
+The Solution: Ensuring Security and Privacy of Healthcare Data Using Next-Gen SIEM

 In the face of healthcare’s increasing reliance on medical software, hardware, and digital data, as well as the changing threat landscape, the following key attributes of a next-gen SIEM will help reduce the risk.